 In his first two months with Veramarx, Dr. Taub developed and validated a unique novel assay for Lyme Disease with greater than 90% accuracy.
 It measures earlier steps of immune respone than current methods (which miss 40% of the cases) and thus it detects the disease before other methods.

-2010 - Primary ongoing Position Consulting Partner with ClearCreek Partners, LLC.
+2010 - Present Primary ongoing Position Consulting Partner with ClearCreek Partners, LLC.

 ClearCreek Partners provides capital solutions for emerging companies.
 ClearCreek is a financial advisory firm that works with entrepreneurs and CBO's of private companies, first to understand the personal needs and business objectives of each client, and then to access the most appropriate financing sources and strategic partners.
 Dr. Taub heads the biomedical practice.
 Dr. Taub also consuls for companies not yet ready for an "A" round.